CatenoV/My-Projects-2024/README.md

 # My-Projects-2024
 This repository is a compilation of a few project that i did in 2024
-## First Adventure Game

-**Description**
-A small Project that i coded in Godot with the Help of Brackey's "How to make a Video Game in Godot" tutorial

-**technologies Used**
-- **Programming Language: GDScript

-**Features**
-- Movement with WASD and Arrow keys
-- Coin collecting and a counter at the end of the map
-- One slime enemy

-**Challenges Overcome:**
-- Learning a complelty new Engine after working with Unity for a while
-- Understanding the fundamentals of 2D Games

 ## PDF to MP3 Converter